Luxury in Fashion: Meaning and Evolution

 Not too far from flaunting one's social position, then.

-In the fashion world, this trend is expressed in the concept of pomp which, in past eras, translated into total looks overflowing with opulence and pomp.
+In the fashion world, this trend is expressed in the concept of opulence which, in times past, translated into total looks overflowing with opulence and magnificence.

 Today, the exact opposite is happening.